 - Archer: At the end of the fifth season premiere, after it's announced ISIS will shut down, Archer reveals they've been sitting on "Literally — not figuratively — a ton of cocaine."
 Turns into a justified aversion by the end of the 5th season, as it's implied that the deal Mallory signed with the CIA involved them distributing cocaine, with that ton costing approximately 50 million dollars, a realistic price for that amount of cocaine.

-- South Park: "Cancelled" revolves around the boys trying to save Earth, revealed to be a reality show for alien viewers, from being cancelled by the Joozians (parodies of the "jews run the media" conspiracy theories), who run all the media in the galaxy.
-The boys are dragged along with the Joozian executives hedonistic lunch break, and at one point are asked if they want to do a little "blach", which is presented like alien cocaine, but instead of discrete white lines, they're huge and neon-purple.
+- South Park: "Cancelled" revolves around the boys trying to save Earth, revealed to be a reality show for alien viewers, from being cancelled by the Joozians (parodies of the "Jews run the media" conspiracy theories), who run all the media in the galaxy.
+The boys are dragged along with the Joozian executives' hedonistic lunch break, and at one point are asked if they want to do a little "blach", which is presented like alien cocaine, but instead of discrete white lines, they're huge and neon-purple.
 Incidentally, Kenny also tries some.

-- "Medicinal Fried Chicken", being a Whole Plot Reference to Scarface has this trope in spades, except for cocaine, they use Kentucky Fries Chicken, to the point that Cartman is snorting chicken skin by the end.
+- "Medicinal Fried Chicken", being a Whole Plot Reference to Scarface has this trope in spades, except for cocaine, they use Kentucky Fried Chicken, to the point that Cartman is snorting chicken skin by the end.